-- 1) Have the financial capacity to pay program costs up front (including youth wages) and receive reimbursement upon submission of invoices with backup documentation. - 2) Provide your agency's most recent audit information for contract negotiation. - 3) Refer all interested youth to the centralized application process and ensure submission of eligibility documentation and work permits. - 4) Attend training to use the Summer Program Management System chosen by OEO. - 5) Attend the Eat, Play, Learn, Summer Opportunities Expo in April 2020 to provide outreach for your program. - 7) Interview applicants and choose participants. - 8) Collect I-9 documentation for the youth selected for your program. - 9) Attend monthly provider meetings from April through September 2020. - 10) Document all program activity in forms provided and implement evaluation tools provided. - 11) Submit reports.
+1) Have the financial capacity to pay program costs up front (including youth wages) and receive reimbursement upon submission of invoices with backup documentation.

+2) Provide your agency's most recent audit information for contract negotiation.

+3) Refer all interested youth to the centralized application process and ensure submission of eligibility documentation and work permits.

+4) Attend training to use the Program Management System chosen by OEO.

+applicants and choose participants.

+6) Collect I-9 documentation for the youth selected for your program.

+7) Attend provider meetings while program is running.

+8) Document all program activity in forms provided and implement evaluation tools provided.

+9) Submit reports.
 OEO will provide the reporting forms for programs to update online.
-Reports may include but are not limited to: - Pre- and post-test and survey findings for all participants - Weekly Attendance Roster with hours - Weekly Wage Reports that document the hours and wages youth have earned - Monthly Report of July Activities due Thursday, August 6, 2020 - Monthly Report of August Activities due Thursday, September 3, 2020 - Incident Report Form (if needed) - Final Report Due Thursday, September 17, 2020 - Follow-Up Report of Post-Program Activity January 2021 (if known) - 11) Submit final requisition for payment no later than September 30, 2020
+Reports may include but are not limited to:

+- Pre- and post-test and survey findings for all participants

+- Weekly Attendance Roster with hours

+- Weekly Wage Reports that document the hours and wages youth have earned

+- Monthly Report of July Activities

+- Monthly Report of August Activities

+- Incident Report Form (if needed)

+- Final Reports

+- Follow-Up Report of Post-Program Activity (if known)

+10) Submit final requisition for payment no later than 21 days after final day of programming.